-Fernandes did not ask to go off in 7-0 thrashing
+Fernandes 'did not ask to go off' in 7-0 thrashing

 Ex-United captain Gary Neville questioned the 28-year-old gesturing to the bench when Marcus Rashford was substituted in the 85th minute.

-BBC Sport has been told Fernandes was after clarification on his positioning after Antony Elanga replaced Rashford.
+But Fernandes was said to be after clarification on his positioning after Antony Elanga replaced Rashford.

 Fernandes also appeared to push the referee's assistant in the 81st minute as he tried to get the ball back from Trent Alexander-Arnold on the sidelines.